dafyddcrosby/docs.daveops.net/books/practice_of_system_and_network_administration.md

----
-title: Practice of System and Network Administration
+# Practice of System and Network Administration
----

 Ticket tracking system for WIP
 OS installation should be fully automatic